grammyjs/website/site/docs/plugins/conversations.md

 > In reality, it may work poorly because it only waits for a new update from the respective chat, but without verifying that it actually comes from the same user who joined.
 > If you want to create a real captcha, you may want to use [parallel conversations](#parallel-conversations).

-If you want, you can also split your code across even more functions, or use recursion, mutual recursion, generators, and so on.
+If you want, you can also split your code across even more funnctions, or use recursion, mutual recursion, generators, and so on.
 (Just make sure that all functions follow the [three rules](#three-golden-rules-of-conversations).)

 Naturally, you can use error handling in your functions, too.
 Regular `try`/`catch` statements work just fine, also across functions.
 After all, conversations are just JavaScript.

-If the main conversation function throws, the error will propagate further into the [error handling mechanisms](../guide/errors.md) of your bot.
+If the main conversation function throws an error, the error will propagate further into the [error handling mechanisms](../guide/errors.md) of your bot.

 ## Modules and Classes